 Benefit Period

 Income protection benefit periods range from two years to age 65.
 A benefit period to age 65 provides the most comprehensive protection but costs more.
-A two-year benefit period covers short-to-medium term incapacity at a lower premium.
-Your choice should reflect how long you could sustain your family without income.
+A two-year benefit period is cheaper and covers short-to-medium term incapacity.
+Your choice should reflect how long your family could manage without your income.

 🏢